Skip to main content

 Force specific tool calls

-You can force the AI Agent to use a specific tool for your request.
+You can force the Research Assistant to use a specific tool for your request.
 This ensures your message is processed with the right context and capabilities.

 1